 The Mexican population is continuing to rise, and whites are leaving.
 The city’s West Side is now increasingly exposed to negative Mexican externalities.
-As the Mexican population continues to increase, the hope for anything better in the future for Yakima dissipates.
-But look at it this way, some agribusiness firms were able to get below living-wage labor and push those cost savings to executive compensation.
-So one has to have a glass-half-full approach to analyzing the situation.
+As the Mexican population continues to increase, the hope for anything better for Yakima dissipates.
+But look at it this way: some agribusiness firms were able to get below living-wage labor and push those cost savings to executive compensation.
+So, one has to have a glass-half-full approach to analyzing the situation.

 The Real Story

 O-k.
 I have lived in Yakima my WHOLE life.
 WHOLE.
 I know exactly what goes on here and I have seen the darkest corners of the entire town.
 For those of you who say “Oh, Yakima isn’t so bad.” or ” People over exaggerate the crime here.” you people are wrong.
 Yakima is the cess pool of Washington State.
 Most of the residents in this town are either gang bangers, drug dealers, child molesters, tweakers or white trash.
 I’m not being racist but thats what alot of the white people here are- and yes i am white skinned.